Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Develop three core service offerings to support sole traders through the MTD transition: educational support to explain quarterly updates and digital record-keeping requirements, accounting software guidance to help clients move from paper to cloud-based systems, and ongoing compliance support throughout the year rather than just annual assistance.
+• Build three core service offerings around the MTD transition: educational support to explain quarterly updates and digital record-keeping, accounting software guidance to help clients choose MTD-compatible tools, and ongoing compliance support throughout the year.

-• Consider joining the Xero Partner Programme and becoming certified to increase your credibility and visibility to sole traders searching for MTD-compatible accounting support through the Xero Advisor Directory.
+• Join the Xero Partner Programme to increase your visibility in the Xero Advisor Directory and build credibility with sole traders searching for MTD-compatible accounting support.

 How will Making Tax Digital for Income Tax affect sole traders?

-Making Tax Digital for Income Tax (MTD for IT) requires sole traders to use compatible software for digital record-keeping and tax submissions.
-According to the Institute of Chartered Accountants in England and Wales (ICAEW), those with a combined gross income over £50,000 must keep digital records and submit quarterly updates to HMRC.
-Visit the ICAEW website for more information.
-This process replaces the current annual Self Assessment with quarterly updates and a Final Declaration.
+Making Tax Digital for Income Tax (MTD for IT) requires sole traders to keep digital records and submit quarterly updates to HMRC using compatible software.
+This replaces the traditional annual Self Assessment tax return with four quarterly updates and a Final Declaration at the end of the tax year.

-The rollout follows a phased timeline based on income:
+The rollout follows a phased timeline based on qualifying income:

 Ensure you're up to speed with MTD for IT

-Read Xero's guide to Making Tax Digital for sole traders to learn who is affected and what the new obligations are.
+Read Xero's guide to Making Tax Digital for sole traders for a detailed overview of the obligations.

 Establish your MTD offering for sole traders

 MTD for IT creates new client opportunities for accountants and bookkeepers.
-Many sole traders will need professional help for the first time.
+Many sole traders who previously handled their own small business accounting will need professional support for the first time.

 Your potential clients include:

-• Existing clients: Those who need additional support with quarterly updates
+• Existing clients: Those who already use your services but need additional support with more frequent reporting.

 Educational support

 Educational support helps sole traders understand what MTD for IT means for their business.
-The shift from annual Self Assessment to quarterly updates is significant, and many clients will need guidance.
+The shift from a single annual return to quarterly updates is significant, and many clients will need clear explanations of what's changing.

 Your educational support can include:

-• Positioning digitalisation as an opportunity: Helping clients see benefits beyond compliance
+• Positioning digitalisation as an opportunity: Helping clients see the benefits of real-time financial visibility beyond compliance.

 Accounting software guidance